I486: Obsolescence

 The AMD Am5x86 and Cyrix Cx5x86 were the last i486 processors often used in late-generation i486 motherboards.
 They came with PCI slots and 72-pin SIMMs that were designed to run Windows 95, and also used for 80486 motherboards upgrades.
 While the Cyrix Cx5x86 faded when the Cyrix 6x86 took over, the AMD Am5x86 remained important given AMD K5 delays.

 Computers based on the i486 remained popular through the late 1990s, serving as low-end processors for entry-level PCs.
 Production for traditional desktop and laptop systems ceased in 1998, when Intel introduced the Celeron brand, though it continued to be produced for embedded systems through the late 2000s.

 In the general-purpose desktop computer role, i486-based machines remained in use into the early 2000s, especially as Windows 95 through 98 and Windows NT 4.0 were the last Microsoft operating systems to officially support i486-based systems.
 Windows 2000 could run on an i486-based machine, although with a less than optimal performance (the official "minimum hardware requirement" was a Pentium processor).
 As they were generally overtaken by newer operating systems, i486 systems fell out of use except for backward compatibility with older programs (most notably games), especially given problems running on newer operating systems.
 However, support was not removed from some open source operating systems until considerably later.

 The i486 was eventually overtaken by the Pentium for personal computer applications, although Intel continued production for use in embedded systems.
 In May 2006, Intel announced that production of the i486 would stop at the end of September 2007.

 The mainline Linux kernel considered dropping support for i486-class x86 processors in 2022 and 2025.
+The process of removing support from the Linux kernel has started in April 2026.